obinnanprogrammed/axios-demo/README.md

 # axios-demo
 For front-end: Open terminal, call npm install to install packages, and npm run dev to run application.
+Also install axios: npm install axios